 3. Build a 5G network

 The third way to obtain 5G services is for an organization to build its own 5G network.
 This means it must obtain radio frequency spectrum, procure antennas and transceivers, and deploy the various elements of 5G infrastructure.
 The largest users with the most critical need for service quality and security can consider this option.
-Building a 5G network is neither cheap nor easy, but enterprises that can justify it will find it's the ultimate path to becoming a 5G enterprise.
+Building a 5G network is neither cheap nor easy, but enterprises that can justify it might find it's the ultimate path to becoming a 5G enterprise.

 Whatever an organization's 5G justification and whatever service option it takes to the procurement phase, the path to becoming a 5G enterprise involves many other players, including infrastructure providers, public cloud 5G hosts, 5G telecom vendors and mobile operators that can provide network slices.